 Side effects with Ciclosporin

 Very Common (in at least 1 in 10 people) Common (in at least 1 in 100 people) Other possible side effects (unknown frequency in children)

 Headache Change in blood count (fewer white blood cells being made).
+This can mean that your child may get tired more easily and that they are at a higher risk of infection.
 Infections

-This can mean that you may get tired more easily and that you are at a higher risk of infection.

 Tremor (shakiness) Higher blood pressure Sensitivity to sunlight

 Muscle cramps and muscle pain Irregular periods (females)

 Nausea (feeling sickly) Convulsions (fits)

 Vomiting (being sick)

 Abdominal discomfort (tummy pain)

 Diarrhoea.

 Swollen or painful gums.
 This usually settles with good dental hygiene.

 Stomach ulcer

 Abnormal liver and kidney function

 Flushing of the skin

 Acne

 Increased facial or body hair growth

 Pins and needles

 Fever

 Tiredness

-^{}These might occur when you first start taking Ciclosporin but should wear off after 2 weeks.
+^{}These might occur when your child first starts taking Ciclosporin but should wear off after 2 weeks.